bootdotdev/blog/content/about.md

 ### 3. You need to build

-Too many self-taught learners watch hours of YouTube videos, only to find that they don't know where to start when building their own projects.
+Too many self-taught learners watch hours of YouTube tutorials, only to find that they don't know where to start when building their own projects.

 The tighter your feedback loop, the better.
 Our courses teach new concepts through hands-on coding exercises, then you go use those concepts in your own projects that you build from scratch.